Daniel Isn't Real: Production

 In July 2018, it was announced Miles Robbins, Patrick Schwarzenegger, Sasha Lane, and Hannah Marks joined the cast of the film, with Adam Egypt Mortimer directing from a screenplay he co-wrote with Brian DeLeeuw, based upon a novel by DeLeeuw.
 Elijah Wood, Daniel Noah, Josh C. Waller and Lisa Whalen will produce the film, while Timur Bekbosunov, Johnny Chang, Emma Lee, Peter Wong and Stacy Jorgensen will serve as executive producers, under their SpectreVision and ACE Pictures banners, respectively.

 Filming

 Principal photography began in July 2018, in New York City.

+Music

+The score was composed by British electronic musician Clark, marking his first feature film commission.
+Clark described the project as "particularly rewarding scoring Luke, clambering inside the electric majesty of his slowly dissolving mind".
+The score was recorded with the Budapest Art Orchestra string ensemble, conducted by Pejtsik Péter at East Connection Studio 22 in Budapest, with orchestrations by Finn McNicholas.
+Headphone Commute described the result as "textural, organic, and incredibly dynamic".

+The soundtrack album was released on 6 December 2019 on Deutsche Grammophon.
+An expanded edition followed in October 2020, featuring a remix by Thom Yorke.
+Director Pablo Larraín subsequently heard the soundtrack and approached Clark to score Lisey's Story (2021).

 Release

 It had its world premiere at South by Southwest on March 9, 2019.
 Shortly after, Samuel Goldwyn Films acquired distribution rights to the film.
 It was released on December 6, 2019.